 - waiting for your tea or coffee to brew.

 - when you are waiting for the shower to warm up.

-- as you enter your office or place of work (that may be the car for many of us parents!)
+- as you enter your office or place of work

 The Sacred Pause is a mindful practice that can bring us back to our hearts and help us to arrive here again and remind us of our connection to our own Self and the pulse of Life.